3lvis/Sync/Tests/Pods/DATAStack/README.md

 }
 ```

-Then in your NSFetchedResultsController backed app (attached to your main context).
+Then in your DATASource backed app (attached to your main context).
 You can do this:

 ``` objc
 #pragma mark - Actions